aschlosberg/EIPs/EIPS/eip-TBD.md

 ## Abstract

-We describe a mechanism for which, upon transfer of an [ERC-721](./eip-721.md) Non-Fungible Token (NFT), the dominant strategy of the new owner is to truthfully reveal if the owning entity has changed and, if so, (a) report their valuation of the token and (b) pay a creator-specified royalty based on said valuation.
+We describe a mechanism for which, upon transfer of an [ERC-721](./eip-721.md) Non-Fungible Token (NFT), the dominant strategy of the new owner is to truthfully reveal if the owning entity has changed and, if so, report their valuation of the token and pay a creator-specified royalty based on said valuation.

 ## Motivation